gmlevit/twentytwelve-sass/README.md

-# Twentytwelve SASS Child Theme
+# Twentytwelve WordPress SASS Child Theme
-### Sample Twentytwelve child theme using SASS.
+### Sample WordPress Twentytwelve child theme using SASS.

 Demo code used for the WordPress NYC Meetup Presentation on 3/18/2014: